Table of Contents

 A malignant pleural effusion (MPE) is the build-up of fluid and cancer cells that collects between the chest wall and the lung.

-Pleura surrounding your lungs and lining the inside of your chest.
+Pleura is a thin layer of tissue that surrounds your lungs and lines the inside of your chest cavity.
 A small amount of fluid in this area is normal.
 It helps the lungs move in your chest as you breathe.
 Cancer and other conditions can cause fluid to build up.
-A pleural effusion can be serious and life-threatening, but it is treatable.
+A pleural effusion can be serious and life-threatening, if left untreated.

 How bad is my malignant pleural effusion?